MicrosoftDocs/sql-docs/docs/integration-services/control-flow/foreach-loop-container.md

  On the **Variable Mappings** page of the editor, select or create a variable to store the name of the enumerated HDFS file.

 ####  <a name="ForeachAzureBlob"></a> Enumerator = Foreach Azure Blob Enumerator
  The  **Azure Blob Enumerator** enables an SSIS package to enumerate blob files in the specified blob location.
-The name of enumerated blob file can be stored in a variable and used in tasks inside the Foreach Loop Container.
+You can store the name of the enumerated blob file in a variable and use it in tasks inside the Foreach Loop Container.

  The **Azure Blob Enumerator** is a component of the SQL Server Integration Services (SSIS) Feature Pack for Azure for [!INCLUDE[ssSQL15](../../includes/sssql15-md.md)].
 Download the Feature Pack [here](http://go.microsoft.com/fwlink/?LinkID=626967).